idelfonsog2/idelfonsog2.github.io/README.md

 #### `iOS Mobile Developer` [GrowIt!](http://growitmobile.com/) `Feb.
 2018 - currently`
 `▷ horticulture`

-- Participate in the decision making for the related feature.
-- Refactor the existing code to improve performance and maintainability.
+- In order to increase 40 percent of the user base for our third-party clients, I implemented beacon technology, on-device database, and a map library, which helped the company finalize more 3 contracts
+- Use mobile instrumentation tools to increase the efficiency of compilation time from 5 minutes to 2 minutes and a half.
+Additionally, this help catch data race conditions between Swift and Objective-C
-- Implement Behavior Driven Development, an abstract layer for business stakeholders.
-The first set of tests before developers get to TDD
+- Implement Behavior Driven Development, which is a document base layer for stakeholders to help understand the situation, requirements, actions and results for every new and legacy feature.
-- Write high-quality code to ship new features in our native mobile app.
+- Automate the unit testing suite, app production submission, and quality assurance builds using continuous integration and continuous deployment pipeline using Fastlane.
-- Train image recognition machine learning model based on a plant database to identify plant names
+- Help the community team decrease the amount of time reviewing inappropriate content by implementing an image machine learning model based on a plant database to identify things that are not plants.
-- Implement an image recognition machine learning model (NSFW) to help the community team.
-- Improve build time and ci to provide a better development experience to other iOS Engineers
-- Manage the app delivery process (App Store).
-- Monitor platform-related trends and new features.
-- Sole developer
+- Solo developer in the project

 tools/frameworks/libraries: